We're loading the full news article for you. This includes the article content, images, author information, and related articles.

 The 1.5-million-year-old Ileret footprints in Marsabit are handed over to the county government, empowering the local community to protect humanity’s heritage.

-The footprints are 1.5 million years old, but they have finally found a modern guardian.
-The National Museums of Kenya (NMK) has officially handed over the Ileret Footprint Site to the Marsabit County Government, entrusting the local community with one of the world’s most significant archaeological treasures.
+The National Museums of Kenya (NMK) has formally handed over the Ileret Footprint Site to the Marsabit County Government, placing one of the world’s most significant archaeological landmarks under local custodianship and marking a shift in how Kenya manages its deep prehistory.

 Keep the conversation in one place—threads here stay linked to the story and in the forums.